-- 1. Receipt of at least two satisfactory references (if these have not already been received), one of which must be from the applicant's most recent employer; - 2.
-Verification of identity and qualifications including, where appropriate, evidence of the right to work in the UK; - 3.
-A satisfactory enhanced DBS check and if appropriate, a check of the Children's Barred List maintained by the DBS;
+1. Receipt of at least two satisfactory references (if these have not already been received), one of which must be from the applicant's most recent employer;

-- 4. For a candidate to be employed as a teacher, a check that that the candidate is not subject to a prohibition order issued by the Secretary of State (see Section 8 below for further details). - 5.
+- 2. Verification of identity and qualifications including, where appropriate, evidence of the right to work in the UK; - 3.
+A satisfactory enhanced DBS check and if appropriate, a check of the Children's Barred List maintained by the DBS; - 4.
+For a candidate to be employed as a teacher, a check that that the candidate is not subject to a prohibition order issued by the Secretary of State (see Section 8 below for further details). - 5.
 Verification of professional qualifications, where appropriate; - 6.
 Verification of the candidate's employment history; - 7.
 The School being satisfied that any information generated through online searches does not make the candidate unsuitable to work at the School; - 8.
 Verification of successful completion of statutory induction period (for teaching posts applies to those who obtained QTS after 7 May 1999); - 9.
 The agreement of a mutually acceptable start date and the signing of a contract incorporating the School's standard terms and conditions of employment; - 10.
-Where the successful candidate has worked or has been resident overseas, such checks and confirmations as the School may consider appropriate so that any relevant events that occurred outside the UK can be considered; - 11.
+Where the successful candidate has worked or has been resident overseas, such checks and confirmations as the School may consider appropriate so that any relevant events that occurred outside the UK can be considered.
+This will include the candidate providing the School with a letter from the professional regulating authority of the country (or countries) in which they have worked, confirming that they have not imposed any sanctions or restrictions and/or that they are not aware of any reason why they may be unsuitable to teach or to work in a school; - 11.
 Satisfactory medical fitness and the completion of the School's Pre-Employment Health Questionnaire; - 12.
-Confirmation from the successful candidate that s/he is not disqualified from providing childcare under DUCA.
-OR Receipt of a signed Staff Suitability Declaration form showing that the successful candidate is not disqualified from providing childcare under DUCA, where appropriate; - 13.
+Confirmation from the successful candidate that s/he is not disqualified from providing childcare under DUCA and, where appropriate, receipt of a signed Staff Suitability Declaration form showing that the successful candidate is not disqualified from providing childcare under DUCA; - 13.
 For a candidate to be employed into a senior management position as set out above under "Scope of this Policy", receipt of a signed Self-Declaration Form, confirming that the candidate is not disqualified from acting in a senior management position for a charity in accordance with the automatic disqualification rules for charities; - 14.
 Where the successful candidate will be taking part in the management of the School, a check will be carried out under section 128 of the Independent Educational Provision in England (Prohibition on Participation in Management) Regulations 2014.
 This applies to all Governors, Senior Management Team and teaching Heads of Departments (see Section 9 below for further details).